zwcrowley/blackstone/README.md

 ## Getting help

-More functions and visuals will be added to `bre` package as needed, be sure to reach out with any ideas for the package or issues!
+More functions and visuals will be added to `blackstone` package as needed, be sure to reach out with any ideas for the package or issues!

 If you encounter a clear bug or need any help with this package, please reach out to Zack Crowley on the Google Chat space, direct message, or